EsbenGammelgaard/EsbenGammelgaard.oldepage/Readme.md

 # Programmers Portfolio
-##Created by Esben Gammelgaard
+Created by Esben Gammelgaard
 I have created this portfolio for two reasons.
 The first and most important is that i will use it as my own dictionarry to be ablo to look up thing i have solved to help me improving in sovling new challenges.
 The second reasons is that i would like to showcase some of the skills i have concerning data analysis.
-Disclaimer my skills in data analysation is not limited to what can be found in this portfolio.
+Disclaimer: my skills in data analysation is not limited to what can be found in this portfolio.

 ### [My CV](https://github.com/EsbenGammelgaard/CV/blob/main/EG_CV_DK.pdf)